prebid/prebid.github.io/prebid-mobile/recipes/subrecipes/ios/gam-bidding-only-html-banner.md

 Back to [Bidding-Only Integration](/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.html#adunit-specific-instructions)

 To integrate HTML banner ads into the app you should use the `BannerAdUnit` class.
-It makes bid requests to Prebid Server and provide targeting keywords of the winning bid to the GMA SDK.
+It makes bid requests to Prebid Server and provides targeting keywords for the winning bid(s) to the GMA SDK.

 **Integration Example (Swift):**